 Foods high in magnesium

 In general, there are many known benefits of magnesium.
-A daily dose of this important mineral is associated with better sleep quality, better cardiovascular and metabolic health outcomes, support for mental well-being, and much more.
-When it comes to your sexual health, research suggests magnesium may help testosterone remain in your bloodstream.
+A daily dose of this important mineral is associated with better sleep quality, better cardiovascular and metabolic health outcomes12, support for mental well-being13, and much more.
+When it comes to your sexual health, research suggests magnesium may help testosterone14 remain in your bloodstream.
 Magnesium also promotes relaxation and regulates stress hormones, so you might even be able to enjoy yourself more during the act.

 You can try taking magnesium supplements (our favorites here), and you can get eat magnesium-rich foods such as the following: